Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

 The best way to teach the people you love how to be emotionally connected is to develop a strong, healthy, emotional way of being and living in your life.
 If your husband or boyfriend is the father of your children, then they’re learning how to be emotionally unavailable.
 They’re not learning how to love full and healthy.

 So, it’s up to you.
 How will you show your loved ones what an emotionally healthy and available person looks and sounds like?
-By getting emotionally and spiritually healthy, of course!
-You need to focus on your relationship with God (or whatever your Higher Power is), your relationship with others, your relationship with yourself.
-You need to ground yourself in peace, love, joy, and freedom.
-Forgiveness, faith, hope, and compassion!
-You need to learn how to allow these characteristics flow through you.
+By getting emotionally and spiritually healthy, by focusing on your relationship with God, your relationship with others, and your relationship with yourself.
+Ground yourself in peace, love, joy, and freedom.

 And, you might also stay open to “teachable moments.”
 For instance, if your kids or husband opens up emotionally in a healthy way, celebrate it!
 Don’t make a huge deal about it, but express your gratitude and pleasure that they’re being emotionally available.
 That’s how to love an emotionally unavailable man – and how to role model healthy availability to your children, him, and your loved ones.